MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 3. Save and close the updated JSON file.
 4. In the **create-search** folder, open **skillset.json**.
 This file contains a JSON definition for a skillset named **margies-custom-skillset**.
-5. At the top of the skillset definition, in the **cognitiveServices** element, replace the **YOUR_COGNITIVE_SERVICES_KEY** placeholder with either of the keys for your Azure AI Services resources.
+5. At the top of the skillset definition, in the **cognitiveServices** element, replace the **YOUR_AI_SERVICES_KEY** placeholder with either of the keys for your Azure AI Services resources.

     *You can find the keys on the **Keys and Endpoint** page for your Azure AI Services resource in the Azure portal.*